kavia-common/online-assessment-and-interview-platform-115-124/VALIDATION_CHECKLIST.md

 # End-to-End Validation Checklist

+For step-by-step instructions and troubleshooting for each flow, see DEVELOPER_RUNBOOK.md.

 Setup:
 - [ ] Backend running on http://localhost:8000; WS at ws://localhost:8000
 - [ ] Frontend running on http://localhost:3000